omni-us/jsonargparse/README.rst

     For all features described above to work, one optional package is required:
     `docstring-parser <https://pypi.org/project/docstring-parser/>`__ to get the
     argument descriptions from the docstrings.
-This package is included when jsonargparse is installed using the :code:`signatures` extras require as explained in section :ref:`installation`.
+This package is included when jsonargparse is installed using the ``signatures`` extras require as explained in section :ref:`installation`.